-Question Answer Marks EITHER 10(a) 'There is always a strong sense of the physical reality in Spender's poetry.'
-25 How far, and in what ways, would you agree with this comment?
+Question Answer Marks EITHER 10(a) In what ways, and with what effects, does Spender portray family relationships in his poems?
 In your answer you should refer in detail to three poems from the selection.
 Mark according to the levels of response marking criteria.
-OR 10(b) Analyse the following poem, considering how far it is characteristic of Spender's poetic methods and effects, here and elsewhere in the selection.
+25 OR 10(b) Analyse the following poem, considering how far it is characteristic of Spender's poetic methods and concerns, here and elsewhere in the selection.
 25 Mark according to the levels of response marking criteria.